chris1384/mta-tas-dm/README.md

 - Now type */playback* to see your magnificent run.
 - Well done!

+### 4. Additional Info
+*** Where are my saved runs?***
+- Your runs are stored in mta:sa/mods/deathmatch/priv
+- Search for the resource name and you'll be able to find the resource, along with the saved runs folder.

 ## For any help, please contact me on Discord: *chrisu#9616* or on MTA:SA forums (chris1384).